lindenbaum/http2smtp/README.md

   A list of allowed content types for file attachments.
 The empty list (which is the default) means every content type is allowed.

-The values for the `To` and `Cc` SMTP headers may be set per context or globally.
+The values for the `To` and `Cc` SMTP headers as well as the `rate_limit` may be set per context and/or globally.
 E.g. if you have special mail destinations for the context `/custom` you could configure the application like to following:

 ```erlang
 [